Aims and scope

 As authors of articles published in Nutrire you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the BioMed Central license agreement.

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

 The publication costs for Nutrire are covered by Brazilian Society for Food and Nutrition (SBAN) so authors do not need to pay an article-processing charge for each article accepted for publication.

-All articles published in Nutrire are included in DOAJ (Directory of Open Access Journals).
+All articles published in Nutrire are included in DOAJ (Directory of Open Access Journals) and LILACS.